-- · Patching and repairing floors.

-- Repainting the inside and outside of a building.
+- · Patching and repairing floors. - Repainting the inside and outside of a building.

-- · Repairing roofs and gutters.

-- · Mending leaks.
+- Repairing roofs and gutters. - Mending leaks.

-You cannot deduct the cost of repairs that you added to the cost of goods sold as a separate business expense.
+You cannot deduct the cost of repairs you added to the cost of goods sold as a separate business expense.

-Repayments (claim of right).
-If you had to repay an amount that you included in your income in an earlier year because at that time you thought you had an unrestricted right to it, you can deduct the amount repaid from your income in the year in which you repay it.
+Repayments.
+If you had to repay an amount you included in your income in an earlier year, you may be able to deduct the amount repaid for the year in which you repaid it.

 Type of deduction.
 The type of deduction you are allowed in the year of repayment depends on the type of income you included in the earlier year.
-For instance, if you repay an amount that you previously reported as a capital gain, deduct the repayment as a capital loss.
+For instance, if you repay an amount you previously reported as a capital gain, deduct the repayment as a capital loss on Schedule D (Form 1040).
+If you reported it as self-employment income, deduct it as a business deduction on Schedule C or Schedule C-EZ (Form 1040).